A NewGate Education

 The Special Appeal of the Ashton Road Campus

 NewGate was established in 1984 by Kitty and Steve Williams on their family’s 5-acre organic farm on Ashton Road.
 As the school expanded, cottages were added, tied together with white fencing, gardens, shaded porches, a gazebo, and mature trees.
 The school has 10 classrooms, with room for 150 students.
 We have two playgrounds and an athletic field.

 NewGate’s Ashton Road Campus feels like Old Florida; a series of cozy cottages, gardens, and shaded areas to meet or work outside.
 Our classrooms are our students’ homes away from home, and we make them as attractive and comfortable as possible.
 They are warm, vibrant rooms filled with plants, animals, art, music, and books.

-The Upper School campus is located in Lakewood Ranch: The Center for Peace and Hope.
+The Lakewood Ranch is also known as The Center for Peace and Hope.

-Set on 5-acres, and bordered by more than 100 acres of protected woodlands, the building was constructed as a gold level LEED certified building, one of the few in our region.
+Set on 5 acres and bordered by more protected woodlands, the building was constructed as a gold-level LEED-certified building, one of the few in our region.
 It is breathtaking in its beauty and natural setting.
 There are pavilions, benches, and libraries, quiet spots for contemplation, bubbling fountains, a labyrinth, a walking trail, and a tall tower to observe the beauty of the nearby lake.

-Like our Ashton Road campus, the Upper School has a relaxed and comfortable ambiance.
+Like our Ashton Road campus, Lakewood Ranch has a relaxed and comfortable ambiance.
 There are seminar rooms, a lab, a large group meeting room, and a commercial kitchen where our students refine their culinary skills.

 Our Three Campuses